How To Make a Pan Sauce from Steak Drippings

 Your perfectly cooked steak is waiting to be carved and you glance at the now-empty pan from cooking your steak.
 Luxe browned bits of steak drippings cling to the pan.
 Perhaps there’s a little bit of butter and some fragrant herbs left in the pan, too.
 It seems like a true tragedy to waste any of the wonderful mess.

-- Deglaze the pan: Returning the pan to the heat will help loosen the fond stuck to the pan, and then adding liquid (usually wine or stock) will deglaze the pan, allowing every morsel of flavorful fond to release from the pan.
+- Deglaze the pan: Returning the pan to the heat will help loosen the fond stuck to the pan, and then adding wine or stock will deglaze the pan.

-- Reduce: Cooking down the wine or stock creates a rich base for the rest of the sauce and boosts the flavor.
+- Reduce: Cooking down the wine or stock creates a rich base and boosts the flavor.

-- Add fat: Culinarily speaking, adding cold butter to a pan sauce is called "mounting the sauce" or Monter au Buerre, a classic French technique for thickening a pan sauce.
+- Add fat: Adding cold butter to a pan sauce is called “mounting the sauce” or Monter au Buerre, a classic French technique for thickening a pan sauce.
 The trick to this magic is to use very cold butter and whisk vigorously.

 Amping Up the Flavor of a Classic Pan Sauce

 Once you’ve mastered this basic technique, feel free to play with the ingredients to make a myriad of other sauces.
 Use onions or garlic in place of the shallot here (or even capers, which pair exceedingly well with fish).
 Use fresh-squeezed juice, in whole or as part of the deglazing liquid, or substitute red wine for a more robust sauce.
 Use grainy or fiery mustards for the emulsifier.
 Finish the sauce with aged or cultured butter and a heavy sprinkling of chopped fresh herbs to suit the finally dish.